k0swe/kel-agent/README.md

 ![Architecture](architecture.svg)

-At first this will support receiving status and log messages from WSJT-X. Planned support includes `rigctld` and Ham Radio Deluxe for transceiver remote control.
+This currently supports communication with WSJT-X. Planned support includes `rigctld` and Ham Radio Deluxe for transceiver remote control.

 ## Running on localhost